VET Program Approval and Maintenance Procedure

 *Refer to Section J: Exceptions to the ASQA Delegate Status for further information on requirements where qualifications are excluded from ASQA’s Delegate status.

-1. Quality Assurance Services to notify:
+1. Strategic Regulatory Services to notify:

-• Duty Vice-Chancellor (VET)
+• Pro Vice-Chancellor (VET)

 • Director, Skills and Education Delivery